First MacDonald ministry: Social policy

 The Agricultural Wages (Regulation) Act 1924 restored minimum wages for agricultural workers.
 County committees were established with the power to fix wages, together with a central wages board to supervise the county awards.
 The act helped bring about a substantial improvement over most of the country, with agricultural wages being quickly increased to 30 shillings a week (a higher level in certain counties) under the wage committees.
 In addition, a Conservative bill "to attenuate the powers of the Trade Boards" was dropped.
 In May 1924 recommendations aimed at preventing accidents in docks were approved by the Home Secretary, which included the institution of Safety First Organisations at the various ports and the adoption of a revised Code of Regulations.
 A new code was also issued under which (as noted by one authority) "added precautions will have to be taken to deal with the dangers of lead poisoning in electrical accumulator works".
 A Departmental Committee was also adopted to investigate the question of accidents in shipbuilding yards, while an Industrial Fatigue Research Board (under the request of the Home Office) conducted investigations into (as noted by one authority) "a comparison of the shift systems in the glass trade, the question of rest pauses in industry, and the effects of variety in repetitive work."
 Various improvements in workmen’s compensation were also carried out.
-An order made by the Secretary of State for the Home Department on the 16th of January 1924 extended the provisions of Section 8 of the Workmen’s Compensation act 1906 to cases of inflammation, ulceration and malignant disease of the skin and subcutaneous tissues as a result of exposure to X-rays or radio-active substances, and manganese poisoning.
+An order made by the Secretary of State for the Home Department on 16 January 1924 extended the provisions of Section 8 of the Workmen’s Compensation act 1906 to cases of inflammation, ulceration and malignant disease of the skin and subcutaneous tissues as a result of exposure to X-rays or radio-active substances, and manganese poisoning.
 Miner's silicosis was also included within the provisions for workmen's compensation, under the Workmen's Compensation (Silicosis) Act 1924.
 In regards to a previous Workmen’s Compensation Act passed in 1923, a new memorandum was introduced for the benefit of workers explaining in the measure "in the simplest possible language" as noted by one authority.

 The scope of the Trade Boards in the distributive trades was also extended.

 The London Traffic Act 1924, which provided for the regulation of London traffic, regulated privately owned public transport; setting timetables and safety standards.
 A law was introduced which modified the right of a landlord to obtain possession of a house for his own family's use, where unnecessary hardship would be caused to the tenant.
 The Protection from Eviction Act 1924 provided some degree of protection to tenants "in the face of landlords seeking vacant possession and rent rises."
 This legislation protected tenants from eviction by landlords who attempted to obtain "decontrolled" status for their properties to raise rents.
 In addition, government funds were allocated for the repair and modernisation of 60,000 government built houses.